 Media companies and publishers have caught on in a big way.
-For example, The Washington Post has embraced social platforms, particularly Facebook, as well as viral videos, to increase traffic.
-According to Digiday, The Washington Post surpassed The New York Times in traffic, with multi-platform unique visits now at 63 million, up 32 percent year over year, according to comScore.
+For example, The Washington Post has embraced social platforms, particularly Facebook, as well as viral videos, to increase audience engagement and traffic.
+According to Digiday, The Washington Post surpassed The New York Times in traffic, with multi-platform unique visits now at 63 million, up 32% year over year, according to comScore.

-These changing algorithms have sent publishers and digital media companies scrambling to find ways to combat the social media reach decline and save their traffic.
+These changing algorithms have sent publishers and digital media companies scrambling to reevaluate their audience engagement strategies and save their traffic.

-Amidst the changing landscape, digital media companies and publishers continue to rely on traffic to attract advertisers.
-After all, advertisers want to invest in properties that get tons of views, shares, and clicks.
+Amidst the changing landscape, digital media companies and publishers continue to rely on traffic to attract advertisers, and advertisers want to invest in properties that get plenty of views, shares, and clicks.

 Digital media companies and publishers are rethinking how they can attract new visitors, sustain their readership, and create room for advertisers.
 They’re finding creative ways to bring in traffic, and have a keen understanding of how important it is to have owned channels.

-If a digital media company or publisher existed in a vacuum without social media, how would it generate traffic and interest?
+If a digital media company or publisher existed in a vacuum without social media, how would it generate audience engagement, traffic, and interest?
 Rather than relying on social media sites, media companies and publishers would find ways to reach their audiences directly.

-Channels like email marketing, as well as apps, are surging in popularity as they provide a direct link to an audience, and provide a safe harbor from changing algorithms and prices.
-Media companies and publishers are increasingly investing in email marketing as a primary channel, not just as an afterthought, to try to gain control.
+Channels like email marketing and apps are surging in popularity, as they provide a direct link to an audience, and provide a safe harbor from changing algorithms and prices.
+Media companies and publishers are increasingly investing in email marketing as a primary channel—not just as an afterthought—to try to gain control.

 Owning an audience is a noble goal.
 If you have a direct tie to your audience, you can gain information about them, such as their age, gender, and geographic location.
 You can send them content they’re interested in and keep them coming back for more.

 But ownership requires digital media companies and publishers to convert one-time visitors, often those coming in from social media, into a loyal audience.
 Once you get a visitor to your website, what happens?
-Do they click away from your site and go elsewhere, or are you providing them with opportunities to stick around?
+Do they click away from your site and go elsewhere, or are you providing them with opportunities to stick around with audience engagement strategies?

 Because so many people are getting their news via social media sites, the savviest digital media companies and publishers are finding ways to capture visitors and turn them into loyal readers.
 Marketers are finding ways to encourage visitors to download apps, sign up for email updates, and subscribe to specific email series.

 Mobile has taken over, and people are opening emails, spending time on social media sites, and surfing the web all from their smartphones.
 According to a 2016 report from comScore, the bulk of digital growth is coming from mobile.
-People spend 55 percent of their digital media time on mobile devices and in 2016 email open rates on mobile climbed to 68 percent.
+People spend 55% of their digital media time on mobile devices and, in 2016, email open rates on mobile climbed to 68%.